-9th Annual Capital Link Shipping, Marine Services

-& Offshore Forum

-In Partnership With: Fearnley Securities
+CAPITAL LINK'S 9TH ANNUAL SHIPPING, MARINE SERVICES & OFFSHORE FORUM

-Wednesday, October 5, 2016 London, UK
+London, October 25th, 2016

-Conference Notes

-In Cooperation With

-Global Lead Sponsor

-9^{th Annual Capital Link} Shipping, Marine Services & Offshore Forum Wednesday, October 5, 2016 One Moorgate Place, London, UK

-CAPITAL LINK'S 9TH ANNUAL SHIPPING, MARINE SERVICES & OFFSHORE FORUM ATTRACTS OVER 600+ SENIOR EXECUTIVES CONFERENCE MATERIALS AND PROGRAMME AGENDA ARE AVAILABLE AT http://forums.capitallink.com/shipping/2016london/ LONDON - The 9th Annual Capital Link Shipping, Marine Services & Offshore Forum took place in the Square Mile's One Moorgate Place on Wednesday, October 5, 2016, and was organized in partnership with Fearnley Securities and in cooperation with the London Stock Exchange.
-The event was a huge success and attracted 600+ high caliber delegates.
+LONDON - The 9th Annual Capital Link Shipping, Marine Services & Offshore Forum took place in the Square Mile's One Moorgate Place on Wednesday, October 5, 2016, will be remembered not only because it surpassed any previous attendance record - over 600 - but because it arrived at a tenuous time in the industry.
+Among this unpredictability is the opportunity for innovation and global collaboration.

+It is organized in partnership with Fearnley Securities and in cooperation with the London Stock Exchange.

 The conference featured senior executives from 24+ maritime companies, financiers and leading industry participants who discussed the current outlook of the various shipping, marine services and offshore markets and in addition also covered topics of critical interest to the shipping industry participants.

 The Forum consisted of a series of panel discussions on shipping sectors and critical industry topics as well as one-on-one meetings.

-Nicolas Bornozis (President & CEO, Capital Link) welcomed all attendees.
-He pointed out that this Forumisinitsninthyearandthankedthelongstanding cooperation with the London Stock Exchange, and Fearnley Securities' partnership for this conference.
-This Forum has always been a center to provide investors in the UK and Europe with a comprehensive review and current outlook of the various shipping markets, marine services and offshore markets, as well as an update on the other issues of critical importance to the industry.
-Video Webcast
+Nicolas Bornozis (President & CEO - Capital Link) welcomed all attendees.
+He pointed out that this Forum is in its ninth year and thanked the long standing cooperation with the London Stock Exchange.
+He also thanked Fearnley Securities partnering for this conference.
+This Forum has always been a center for providing investors in the UK and Europe with a comprehensive review and current outlook of the various shipping markets, marine services and offshore markets, as well as an update on the other issues of critical importance to the industry.

-Even Matre Ellingsen (CEO, Fearnley Securities) provided Opening Remarks for the Forum.
-Presentation/PDF Audio Webcast Video Webcast
+Even Matre Ellingsen (CEO - Fearnley Securities) started off the Forum with the Opening Remarks.

-Tom Attenborough (Head of UK & Large Caps, Primary Markets, London Stock Exchange) took the podium for his presentation on London as a Global Capital Raising & Investment Destination.
-Presentation/PDF Audio Webcast Video Webcast
+Tom Attenborough (Head of UK & Large Caps, Primary Markets - London Stock Exchange) took the podium for his presentation on London as a Global Capital Raising & Investment Destination.

-Martin Stopford (Non-Executive President, Clarkson Research Services Limited) then proceeded to present on the Global Shipping & Shipbuilding Markets - Overview & Outlook.
-Presentation/PDF Audio Webcast Video Webcast Jonathan Staubo (Shipping Analyst, Fearnley Securities) moderated the Dry Bulk Sector Panel with panelists: Gary Vogel (CEO, Eagle Bulk Shipping (NASDAQ:EGLE)), Birgitte Ringstad Vartdal, (CEO, Golden Ocean Group), Stamatis Tsantanis (CEO, Seanergy Maritime Holdings (NASDAQ:SHIP)), Simos Spyrou (Co-CFO, Star Bulk Carriers (NASDAQ:SBLK)), Jens Ismar (CEO, Western Bulk Chartering) and David Morant (Managing Director, Scorpio Group UK) Audio Webcast Video Webcast
+Martin Stopford (Non-Executive President - Clarkson Research Services Limited) then proceeded to present on the Global Shipping & Shipbuilding Markets - Overview & Outlook.

+Jonathan Staubo (Shipping Analyst - Fearnley Securities) moderated the Dry Bulk Sector Panel with panelists: Gary Vogel (CEO - Eagle Bulk Shipping (NASDAQ:EGLE)), Birgitte Ringstad Vartdal, (CEO - Golden Ocean Group), Stamatis Tsantanis (CEO - Seanergy Maritime Holdings (NASDAQ:SHIP)), Simos Spyrou (Co-CFO - Star Bulk Carriers (NASDAQ:SBLK)), Jens Ismar (CEO - Western Bulk Chartering) and David Morant (Managing Director - Scorpio Group UK)